 - 1. How is the demand curve under monopolistic competition different from demand curve of a firm under perfect competition? - 2.
-How does 'Free entry and exit feature of Perfect competition market affect the profit of a firm. - 3.
-What will happen if the price prevailing in the market is above the equilibrium price. - 4.
-Explain the concept of excess demand with the help of diagram. - 5.
-Differentiate between : - (a) Collusive and Non-collusive oligopoly. - (b) Perfect and Imperfect oligopoly. - 6.
-Explain the determination of equilibrium price under perfect competition with the help of schedule. - 7.
-Explain why is the equilibrium price determined only at the output level at which market demand and market supply are equal. - 8.
-In perfect competition AR = MR but in monopoly and monopolistic competition AR > MR, why? - 9.
-In which condition decrease in demand can not change the price of commodity? - 10.
-Explain how firms are interdependent in an oligopoly market.
+How does 'Free entry and free exit feature of perfect competition market affect the profit of a firm. - 3.
+Differentiate between : - (a) Collusive and Non-collusive oligopoly. - (b) Perfect and Imperfect oligopoly. - 4.
+In perfect competition AR = MR but in monopoly and monopolistic competition AR > MR, Why?